billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 }
 ~~~~

-#### A.3.6.3. match on decendent timestamp starting with a substring
+#### A.3.6.3. match on descendant timestamp starting with a substring
 This example selects members that have a posting whose timestamp begins with the string "2020".

 REQUEST